Bankruptcy Exemptions in Georgia

 - Wildcard exemption — Any property up to $600, plus unused homestead exemption up to an amount of $5,000.

 The above section lists the main Georgia bankruptcy exemptions important to DebtStoppers clients, but the full list gets more technical.
-Your DebtStoppers Atlanta bankruptcy attorney will make sure you get the information you need.
+Your DebtStoppers bankruptcy attorney will make sure you get the information you need.

 It's understandable to be concerned about losing your possessions.
 But if you're over your head in debt and don't seek protection from creditors, nothing will be exempt.